-71% of nonprofits surveyed said they allow staff and volunteers to use some form of unsecured wireless technology - including personal devices - to access organizational emails and business files
+71% of nonprofit surveyed said they allow staff and volunteers to use some form of unsecured wireless technology - including personal devices - to access organizational emails and business files

 - Control access to networks.
 Establish access control procedures that limit access to only what staff and volunteers need to perform their jobs.
 Establish a process for immediately revoking user access and changing passwords when an individual leaves the organization. - Assess data risks.
-NTEN suggests that nonprofits take an inventory of all the data they collect and identify where it is stored and for how long.
+NTEN suggests that nonprofit take an inventory of all the data they collect and identify where it is stored and for how long.
 For example, organizations may find that the data they are currently asking for and retaining doesn't need to be collected or kept.
-This process can help reduce or limit the data a nonprofit collects and stores, and is a simple first step in risk mitigation. - Educate staff on PII.
-Nearly 62% of nonprofits surveyed said they don't have clearly defined policies on what is considered personally identifiable information, or PII, in the data they collect.
+This process can help reduce or limit the data a nonprofit collects and stores, and is a simple firs step in risk mitigation. - Educate staff on PII.
+Nearly 62% of nonprofit surveyed said they don't have clearly define policies on what is considered personally identifiabl information, or PII, in the data they collect.
 Everyone at the organization should know what PII is and how to safely handle it.

-Over 55% of organizations reported not using multifactor authentication to log in to the nonprofit's online accounts.
+Over 55% of organizations reported not using multifactor authentication to log in to the nonprofit's online accounts of survey respondents management tool, and said they use a password half of those make its use